 The display will briefly show a start-up screen which states the firmware version number (currently wind2h 31-Jan-18 BUILD).
-The next screen begins the menu system for viewing data and programming the logger.
-The backlight on the display will turn on and remain on for 30 seconds, unless a key is pressed which will extend the timer.

-NOTE: The logger cannot be programmed by connection to the serial port.
-Use the display and keys on the front panel to make all programming changes, as required.
+The keys below the display toggle through the menus which include information about the logger status, time and date, and sensor readings.
+The keys are also used to program the logger.
+The logger cannot be programmed by connection to the serial port.